-Staff from the NHDES Watershed Assistance Section has been in contact with the Mount Sunapee Resort concerning the development of a sub-watershed management plan for Beck Brook in the Lake Sunapee watershed.
-Due to lack of funding and other factors, that planning process is on an ongoing status as of June 2020.
+Staff from the NHDES Watershed Assistance Section has been in contact with Mount Sunapee concerning the development of a sub-watershed management plan for Beck Brook in the Lake Sunapee watershed.
+Mount Sunapee and the LSPA are currently partnered in a project that will address erosion issues along parking lot 1 and Beck Brook in summer 2021.
+We are currently working through the permitting phase with NHDES.